On the Complexity of Target Set Selection in Simple Geometric Networks: Introduction

 \subsubsection{Paper Organization}

 The remainder of this paper is organized as follows.
 In \Cref{sec:preliminaries}, we introduce all the definitions and notation used throughout the paper.
-In \Cref{sec:unanimous_thresholds}, we show the hardness and algorithmic results for \TSS restricted to unanimous thresholds. \Cref{sec:constant_thresholds} is dedicated to the variant where the maximum threshold value is bounded by a constant.
-At first, we give a somewhat straightforward \NPhness proof for thresholds at most $3$.
-Later, we give a more involved proof showing \NPhness even in a special case with thresholds of at most $2$.
+In \Cref{sec:unanimous_thresholds}, we show the hardness and algorithmic results for \TSS restricted to unanimous thresholds. \Cref{sec:constant_thresholds} is dedicated to the variant where the maximum threshold is bounded by a constant.
 In \Cref{sec:majority_thresholds}, we study a variant of the \TSS problem with majority thresholds.
-In \Cref{sec:boundeddegree}, we give some remarks on how \TSS behaves on graphs with small maximum degree, and we conclude the paper with open problems and future research directions in \Cref{sec:conclusions}.
+In \Cref{sec:exact_thresholds}, we explore the difference between constant thresholds and exact thresholds and we conclude the paper with open problems and future research directions in \Cref{sec:conclusions}.